kspommer/FEND_Final_Project/README.md

 2. Enter 'npm start'<br/>

 ## Resources
-Many thanks to @Forrest, Coach Doug and @Rodrick, who Udacity should all hire and without whom many of us would not still be same.
+Many thanks to @Forrest, Coach Doug and @Rodrick, who Udacity should all hire and without whom many of us would not still be sane.
 And of course, my study buddies Amy and Tom, and our fearless community leaders Kelsey and Brenda.
 Wish I could buy them all a beer at The Capital Brewery!

 Other resources for this project includes:
 Forrest's 6-part video series:<br/>